frederic-perez/AmE-dictionary/data/idioms.md

 __go at it hammer and tongs__ To do something or perform some task with tremendous fervor, determination, energy, or forcefulness.
 An allusion to the force with which a blacksmith strikes metal using a hammer and tongs.
 __go back to square one__ To start from the beginning.
 __go ballistic__ :two::hammer:
-__go figure__ :three: Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
+__go figure__ :five: Used when you tell someone a fact and you then want to say that the fact is surprising, strange or stupid: _It’s a terrible movie and it made $200 million.
 Go figure!_
+__go great lengths__ :two::hammer: _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __go Galt__ To reduce, restrict, or cease one’s work or productivity as a means of social protest against increased marginal tax rates, limits on tax deductions, or the use of tax income for purposes one finds morally objectionable.
 Taken from the name John Galt, a character in Ayn Rand’s novel _Atlas Shrugged_.
 Primarily heard in US, South Africa. _Living abroad, I only have to pay U.S. taxes if my income exceeds $95,000 a year, so I’ll just go Galt if I ever come close to earning that amount._
-__go great lengths__ :two::hammer: _Emotionally intelligent leaders go to great lengths not to be bowled over by their emotions, let alone spread the negative ones._
 __go native__ :astonished: _You going native on me, Supercop?_
 __go off in a huff__ To leave in an angry, belligerent, or vexed mood.
 __go off the handle__ To become uncontrollably angry; to lose control of one’s temper. _It’s a shame the candidate allowed himself to go off the handle like that during the debate, as it undermines a lot of the really solid arguments he’d been making up to that point._ _I know you’re upset, but there’s no point going off the handle like that.
 It was just an honest mistake._